-This ancient meditative practice focuses on slow, gentle movements which help to relieve aching muscles and stiff joints, improve balance, flexibility and increase energy.
-Movements begin from a chair, move to standing forms, closing with seated stretches and stimulating breath exercises.
+This ancient meditative practice focuses on slow, gentle movements relieving aching muscles, stiff joints, improve balance, flexibility and increase energy.
+Movements begin from a chair, move to standing, closing with seated stretches and breath exercises.
 This class is appropriate for individuals at all levels of ability.

 Foot Clinics and Senior Health Promotion Services

-Aging Partners Foot Clinics and UNMC Senior Health Promotion Services are being held at temporary locations due to COVID-19 and will be by appointment only during the months of May and June.
-This is to assure that all social distancing and sanitation guidelines are followed.
-Please call 402-441-7506 to make an appointment for clinic services.
-Please note: Foot clinics are subject to cancellation or changes at any time due to the current COVID-19 pandemic.
+* Aging Partners Foot Clinics and UNMC Senior Health Promotion Services are by appointment only and will be held at St. Mark’s United Methodist Church’s Vermeer Education Center and the Downtown Senior Center.
+Social distancing and sanitation guidelines are followed.
+Please call 402-441-7506 to make an appointment for foot clinic services.
+Foot clinics are subject to cancellation or changes at any time due to the current COVID-19 pandemic.

 BRYAN LIFEPOINTE CAMPUS CLASSES